Fredrick0K/Volt/content/SGE/odoo/models, views n actions.md

 Now, we create a 'Menu Element-Elemento del menu', and we create a 'Father Menu' called 'instituto', and then we create a Menu for each of the 3 things and then we give for each [[Model]] permissions, creating a new Permission with all RWCE (Read, Write, Create n Eliminate).
 FOR EACH [[Model]]

 Now, we're goin to create a report, using "Informes" under "Formato en papel".
-So, first things first we create a new Informe "alumno.informe", with the the [[Code|QWEB]] code in "Arquitectura"
+So, first things first we create a new Informe "alumno.informe", with the the [[QWEB]] code in "Arquitectura"
 ![[Pasted image 20251027192338.png]]

 ![[Pasted image 20251027194051.png]] This image is the "Informe" view.